 Children to a large extent are a reflection of their parents.
 Clichéd as it may sound, children are like clay that is waiting to be moulded.
 Adults may find it difficult to mend their ways and change their habits but not so the children.

-As the adage goes, good habits start early.
-It would be a good idea for parents to capitalise on this and inculcate good habits in children so that it becomes a way of life for them.
+As the adage goes, good habits and manners start early.
+It would be a good idea for parents to capitalise on this and inculcate good habits and good manners in children so that it becomes a way of life for them.
 But from where are they going to learn them?
-Children learn by watching.
+Children learn by watching their parent’s, elder siblings and people around them.
 They pick up language, habits, mannerisms, tradition and culture from the environment they grow up in and from the adults they see around them.

 1. Start Young: It’s never too early to develop good habits and manners.

 2. Be a Role Model: Be a fine example yourself.

 3. Harbour a Positive Environment: Create a happy and comfortable environment at home.

 4. Set Strong Ground Rules: Make routine time tables that allocate fixed hours.